-Docosahexaenoic acid or DHA is a polyunsaturated fatty acid (PUFA) with 22 carbon atoms and six double bonds in the cis (Z) configuration.
+Docosahexaenoic acid or DHA or cervonic acid or 22:6n-3 is a polyunsaturated fatty acid consisting of a chain of 22 carbon atoms with 6 cis (Z) double bonds at positions 4,7,10,13,16, and 19.

 Molecular weight: 328.496 g/mol

 Melting point at -44 °C (-47 °F; 229 K)

 Boiling point at 446.7 (836.1 °F; 719.8 K)

 CAS registry number: 6217-54-5

 European Community (EC) Number: 612-950-9

 - Synthesis of docosahexaenoic acid

 - Where does docosahexaenoic acid synthesis take place?

 - Distribution of docosahexaenoic acid